Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Theoretical model and coexistence of multi-photon processes in multi-level SFQ circuits

 with the superconducting phase differences $\phi_{1}$ and $\phi_{2}$ of the two identical Josephson junctions.
 We also use the phase constraint condition for superconducting phase differences $\phi_{i}$ (with $i=1,\,2,\,3$) of the three Josephson junctions as

 when Eqs.~(\ref{eq:2u}) and (\ref{eq:3}) are derived.

-In the former literatures (e.g., in Refs.~\cite{liu2005,youjq}), the second term in Eq.~(\ref{eq:4a}) for the phase transformations has been neglected, thus $I$ in Eq.~(\ref{eq:1}) is the supercurrent operator of the third Josephson junction.
-However, the phase transformations in Eqs.~(\ref{eq:4a}) and (\ref{eq:4b}) are more appropriate than that used in former literatures (e.g., in Refs.~\cite{liu2005,youjq}) when the time-dependent magnetic flux is considered.
-Because in this transformation, the interaction between the SFQ circuit and the external circuit can be explained by the product of the loop current $I$ of the SFQ circuit~\cite{liu2006} and the external magnetic flux $\Phi(t)$ provided by the external circuit.
-This is more reasonable than the product of the supercurrent operator of the third Josephson junction and the external magnetic flux $\Phi(t)$.
+In the former literatures (e.g., in Refs.~\cite{liu2005,youjq}), the second term in Eq.~(\ref{eq:4b}) for the phase transformations has been neglected.
+Our derivation here and the former derivation in the literatures~\cite{liu2005,youjq} can give the same type of the interaction Hamiltonian between the time-dependent magnetic flux and the superconducting flux qubit circuit, but there is a significant difference.
+In the derivation of Refs.~\cite{liu2005,youjq}, $I$ in Eq.~(\ref{eq:1}) is the supercurrent passing through one of the three Josephson junctions.
+But for our derivation here, $I$ in Eq.~(\ref{eq:1}) is the loop current of the SFQ circuit.
+Thus two derivations result in different coupling strengths between the SFQ circuit and the external magnetic flux.
+We think that the phase transformations in Eqs.~(\ref{eq:4a}) and (\ref{eq:4b}) are more appropriate than those used in the former literatures (e.g., in Refs.~\cite{liu2005,youjq}) when the time-dependent magnetic flux is considered.
+Because in this transformation, the interaction between the SFQ circuit and the external circuit can be expressed as the product~\cite{liu2006} of the loop current $I$ of the SFQ circuit and the external magnetic flux $\Phi(t)$ provided by the external circuit.
+This is in accordance with the interaction energy between the circulating current in a metal loop and the external magnetic flux.

-Physically, the interaction Hamiltonian between the SFQ circuit and the external magnetic flux $\Phi(t)$ in the former literatures (e.g., in Refs.~\cite{liu2005,youjq}) is just an approximated result that the displacement currents in the Josephson junctions are simply neglected when the loop current is calculated.
-Therefore, the loop current is simply taken as one supercurrent of three Josephson junctions.
-However, here, the interaction Hamiltonian in the fourth term of Eq.~(\ref{eq:1}) is an exact result that the displacement current for each junction is considered when the loop current is calculated.
+We know that the loop current of the SFQ circuit equals to the summation of the supercurrent and the displacement current through one of the three Josephson junctions.
+The phase transformations in the former literatures~\cite{liu2005,youjq} result in an approximated current-flux interaction Hamiltonian between the SFQ circuit and the external magnetic flux $\Phi(t)$, because the displacement currents in the three Josephson junctions are simply neglected.
+However, the phase transformations, used in Eqs.~(\ref{eq:4a}) and (\ref{eq:4b}), result in that $I$ in Eq.~(\ref{eq:1}) is just the loop current given in Eq.~(\ref{eq:3}), which is calculated by including both the supercurrent and the displacement current for each junction.
+Thus the phase transformations, used in Eqs.~(\ref{eq:4a}) and (\ref{eq:4b}), overcome the drawback of former derivations~\cite{liu2005,youjq} and are more reasonable.